In this post, you’ll learn how to quickly and confidently order low carb at Burger King.

 I'll send you specific recommendations on what to order every time you're in a Top 30 Fast Food Chain like McDonald's, Subway, or Chick Fil A, etc.

-Enter your email above and I’ll send you all my low carb / keto ordering guides for all 30 top fast food chains in the US.
-If you don’t signup in the form above, you won’t get them in your inbox as I’m not sending these guides to all my newsletter readers.
+Enter your email above and I’ll send you all my low carb fast food guides for all 30 top chains in the US.

 My plan is to report back with final results for how this fast food experiment affects my health, well-being, and bank account.
 And you’ll get some simple low carb recipes and other tips from me for all the times you’re not eating in a fast food joint :).